tastycode-dev/tastycode-dev.github.io/_posts/2023-08-07-tasty-cpp-memory-layout-of-std-string.md

   Capacity growth: 22, 47, 95, 191, 383, 767, 1'535, 3'071, 6'143, 12'287.

-## Summary
+## Tha Last Word

 The actual implementation of `std::string` varies among the most popular implementations of the C++ Standard Library.
-The main difference is in the implementation of the Small String Optimization, which is not explicitly specified by the C++ Standard.
-In the following table we list some of the main differences:
+The main difference is in the Small String Optimization, which the C++ Standard doesn't define explicitly.

+In the following table you'll find some key facts about `std::string`:

 | C++ Standard Library | String Size | Small String Capacity | Growth Factor |
 | -------------------- | ----------- | --------------------- | ------------- |